-A Mission Control Center (MCC) is the primary facility through which ultimate decision-making authority is regularly exercised by the Licensee, where operational commands, such as altitude control, propulsion, and imagery targeting commands, are generated and transmitted to the System.
-Subtypes include:
+A mission control center (MCC) is the primary facility through which ultimate decision-making authority is regularly exercised by the licensee, and where operational commands, such as altitude control, propulsion, and imagery targeting commands, are generated and transmitted to the system.
+Subtypes of MCC include:

-Mission Control Center Subtype Description Backup Mission Control Center (BMCC) Any secondary facility through which ultimate decision-making authority may be exercised by the Licensee when unable to do so through the MCC, where operational commands can be generated and transmitted to the System.
-1 Subordinate Mission Control Center (SMCC) Any facility through which partial control of the system may be exercised, where operational commands that are subject to final approval by the Licensee can be generated and transmitted to the System.
+Mission Control Center Subtype Description Backup Mission Control Center Any secondary facility through which ultimate decision-making authority may be exercised by the licensee when unable to do so through the MCC, where operational commands can be generated and transmitted to the system.
+Subordinate Mission Control Center Any facility through which partial control of the system may be exercised, where operational commands that are subject to final approval by the licensee can be generated and transmitted to the system.